samp5/ha141/README.md

 - The easier way to construct a SNN object.

-- A copy of a default dictionary can be obtained via the static member funciton `pySNN.getDefaultConfig() -> dict[string: double]`
+- A copy of a default dictionary can be obtained via the static member function `pySNN.getDefaultConfig() -> dict[string: double]`

 - If no dictionary is specified, the following is used (and is the same returned by `getDefaultConfig`)